Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 How Chocolate is made

 Cacao beans must undergo extensive processing before becoming chocolate.
 After the cacao beans are picked from the tree, they are fermented, dried, and roasted.
 The resulting beans are cracked open, and the nibs are separated from the shells.
-The nibs are then pressed into cocoa liquor and passed through a filter to separate the cocoa particles from the fat.
+Then, the nibs are pressed into cocoa liquor and passed through a filter to separate the cocoa particles from the fat.
 The cocoa particles are used to make cocoa powder and the fat for cocoa butter.

 Diluting Cocoa to make Chocolate